Ptujec/LaunchBar/Send-iMessage-Contact/README.md

 ## Note
 The action should run pretty smoothly.
 If not you can improve the performance by making the `default.swift` file an executable with `swiftc -O default.swift`.
 You obviously need to change the `LBScriptName` key in `info.plist`, pointing it to the executable.
 (Unfortunately I can't share the action with the executable at the moment, because I can not sign the action.
-So the action would be actually unusable.)
+So the action would be unusable.)

 ## Download
 [Download LaunchBar Action: Send iMessage to Contact](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Ptujec/LaunchBar/tree/master/Send-iMessage-Contact) (powered by [DownGit](https://github.com/MinhasKamal/DownGit))